bioinfo-ucsd/BISB-Bootcamp-2022/modules/README.md

 When you would like to update your materials, please continue working on your branch and submit pull requests to update the main branch.

-## How to test course materials (instructors only)

-1. Login to DataHub using nbgrader account
-2. Navigate to `~/public/BISB-Bootcamp-2022`
-3. Run `git pull` to update the local copy of this repository
-4. *Do not sign into your personal git account GitHub from the nbgrader DataHub account*
-5. Test away!